Today (BBC Radio 4): History

 On 19 September 2019, John Humphrys hosted his last edition of Today, after 32 years on the show.
 His last major guests were former Prime Ministers David Cameron and Tony Blair, as well as drag personality Dame Edna Everage.
+Two years later Amol Rajan joined the presenting team.

+Martha Kearney announced her intention to step down in February 2024; she was replaced by Woman's Hour presenter Emma Barnett.

+On 17 December 2024, Mishal Husain hosted her final shift as Today co-presenter, with several past and present Today presenters joining her in the studio to pay tribute.
+The BBC announced on 10 March 2025 that presenter Anna Foster would join the programme's presenting team in April 2025.

 Current presenters

 Former presenters

-The longest serving presenter on Today was John Humphrys, who presented the programme for 32 years and 260 days between 1987 and 2019.
+The longest-serving presenter on Today was John Humphrys, who presented the programme for 32 years and 260 days between 1987 and 2019.